 Queen Elizabeth Gate

 Beautifully landscaped gardens with flowers year-round, ideal to sit and contemplate for a while.

 This swish bar on the edge of Hyde Park opens onto stunning views, especially at dusk.
 Mocktail and cocktail prices reach similar...

 You’ll have to book a month in advance to eat here (or resign yourself to 6pm or 10pm if you book just a few days before), but you’ll...

 Wellington Arch information

 Dominating the green space throttled by the Hyde Park Corner roundabout, this imposing neoclassical 1826 arch originally faced the Hyde Park Screen, but was shunted here in 1882 for road widening.
-The same year saw the removal of the disproportionately large equestrian statue of the duke crowning it, making space for Europe’s largest bronze sculpture: Peace Descending on the Quadriga of War (1912), three years in the casting.
+Once a police station, it is now a gallery with temporary exhibitions and a permanent display about the history of the arch.
+The open-air balconies (accessible by lift) afford unforgettable views of Hyde Park, Buckingham Palace and the Mall.